PraveenPeterJay/VR_Project1_PraveenPeterJay_IMT2022064/README.md

   - SVM performed well but struggled with non-linear separability.
   - ANN demonstrated flexibility and superior performance due to its hierarchical feature learning.
 - **Challenges and Issues**:
-  - **Feature Selection Complexity**: Identifying the right combination of handcrafted features required extensive experimentation and domain knowledge.
+  - **Feature Selection Complexity**: Identifying the right combination of handcrafted features required extensive experimentation.
   - **High Dimensionality**: Extracted features could lead to increased dimensionality, requiring dimensionality reduction techniques such as PCA.
   - **Overfitting**: ANN models required dropout and batch normalization to prevent overfitting due to high feature variability.
   - **Computational Cost**: Feature extraction and SVM training were computationally expensive, particularly for large datasets.